TimITSolutions/federation_environment_getting_started/README.md

 You can test the upload pipeline with our [sample code on toy dataset](./sample_code/toy-dataset).
 1. Login to your account on the platform.
 Copy your MLflow credentials (username and password) and add it in lines 26 and 27 of [main.py](./sample_code/toy-dataset/main.py)
 2. zip ```main.py``` and ```requirements.txt```, e.g. as ```submission.zip```.
 Make sure that ```main.py``` and ```requirements.txt``` are in the root directory of the zip.
-3. Upload submission.zip on the platform.
+3. Upload ```submission.zip``` on the platform.
 4. You will receive an [email notification with status](#email-notification) of your submission and errors in code if encountered.
 5. Go to [mlflow.zgt.nl](mlflow.zgt.nl) to track the progress of your experiment (after you received the email notification that execution has started).
-6. On successful execution of the code, you will see accuracy = 1 and dataset-exists = 1 under metrics in mlflow.
+6. On successful execution of the code, you will see accuracy = 1 and dataset-exists = 1 under metrics in MLflow.

 ### Develop and test your code locally
 We suggest that you bootstrap development from our [sample code on CLaM dataset](./sample_code/clam-dataset).
 This sample code can seamlessly be tested locally and submitted to the platform.
 It trains a standard ResNet for breast cancer prediction at the image-level on our CLaM dataset.
 For local testing, we included a [small subset](./dataset) in this repository.